Mukulch15/geolocation/README.md

 Also initial benchmarks showed flow to be faster than `Task.async_stream`.
 I also had broadway in mind but that would have been an overkill, since we are not dealing with an event based system and are focussed more on data processing.
+For csv parsing I initially considered the CSV module.
+However when I benchmarked it with nimble_csv, nimble_csv was the clear winner with massive performance which further increased when I fed the resulting stream to flow.

 To start your Phoenix server: